Engee documentation

 end

-Model Execution (InitFunc, StartFunc, PauseFunc, ContinueFunc, StopFunc):
+Model execution (InitFunc, StartFunc, PauseFunc, ContinueFunc, StopFunc):

-InitFunc() = engee.info("Initialization is completed")
+InitFunc() = engee.info("Initialization complete")

-ContinueFunc() = engee.info("I continue after a pause")
+ContinueFunc() = engee.info("Continuing after pause")

-StopFunc() = engee.info("The simulation is stopped")
+StopFunc() = engee.info("Simulation stopped")

 Saving the model (PreSave, PostSave):

-PreSave() = engee.info("Saving the model…")
+PreSave() = engee.info("Saving model...")

-PostSave() = engee.info("The model is saved")
+PostSave() = engee.info("Model saved")

 Closing the model (CloseFunc):